Alex Wojciechowicz

-Wojciechowicz played college football for the Fordham Rams from 1935 to 1937 and was a member of the line that became known as the Seven Blocks of Granite.
+Wojciechowicz played college football for the Fordham Rams from 1935 to 1937 and was a member of the line that became known as the "Seven Blocks of Granite".
 He was selected as the consensus first-team All-American center in both 1936 and 1937.

-Wojciechowicz was selected by the Detroit Lions in the first round of the 1938 NFL Draft and played for the Lions from 1938 to 1946.
+Wojciechowicz was selected by the Detroit Lions in the first round of the 1938 NFL draft and played for the Lions from 1938 to 1946.
 He was selected as a first-team All-NFL player in 1939 and 1944.
 In 1946, he was released by the Lions and then sold to the Philadelphia Eagles, for whom he played from 1946 to 1950.
 He won two NFL championships with the Eagles, in 1948 and 1949.

-Early years
+Early life

-Wojciechowicz was born in 1915 in South River, New Jersey, and attended South River High School.
+Wojciechowicz was born in 1915 in South River, New Jersey.
 His father, Andrew Wojciechowicz (1890–1974), was a Polish immigrant and tailor.

+According to Wojciechowicz, he began playing organized football in 1929 as a freshman at South River High School — beginning as a center and never moving away from the position over the subsequent two decades.

+Wojciechowicz recalled that his real love as a boy was baseball, playing catcher and batting cleanup for his successful high school squad.
+However Wojciechowicz sought a college education and saw football as his natural path to academic possibilities and he consequently shifted his focus to the fall sport.
+He was torn between Villanova, Dartmouth, and Fordham, ultimately choosing the latter due to its location in New York City and Catholic orientation.

-College football
+College career

-Wojciechowicz enrolled at Fordham University in 1935 and played college football as the center for the Fordham Rams football team from 1935 to 1937.
-He was a member of the Fordham line, alongside Vince Lombardi, that became known as the Seven Blocks of Granite.
+Wojciechowicz enrolled at Fordham in 1935 and played college football as the center for the Fordham Rams football team from 1935 to 1937.
+He was a member of the Fordham line, alongside guard Vince Lombardi, that became known as the "Seven Blocks of Granite".
 The undefeated 1937 Fordham team, with Wojciechowicz at center, compiled a 7–0–1 record, was ranked #3 in the final AP Poll, and gave up only 16 points all season.
 He was selected as the consensus first-team All-American center in both 1936 and 1937.

 Fordham coach Jim Crowley called Wojciechowicz "one of the great defensive centers" and noted that he "seldom made a bad pass from center."
-He made a name for himself in the annual rivalry games with Pittsburgh, resulting in three consecutive scoreless ties.
-The final tie was the only blemish on the record of the 1937 Pitt team that won the national championship in the AP Poll.
-Wojciechowicz later cited the Pitt games as his three biggest thrills in football, saying, "Pitt had the dream backfield, with all-America Marshall Goldberg, and we had the dream line.
+He made a name for himself in the annual rivalry games with the Pittsburgh Panthers, resulting in three consecutive scoreless ties.
+The final tie was the only blemish on the record of the 1937 Pittsburgh team that won the national championship in the AP Poll.
+Wojciechowicz later cited the Pittsburgh games as his three biggest thrills in football, saying, "Pitt had the dream backfield, with all-America Marshall Goldberg, and we had the dream line.
 It was a stalemate for three years.
 Those three games proved what football is all about."